platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ### (Alternate) Using a `www` redirection service

-If your preferred registrar/DNS provider doesn't support either custom records or the apex domain forwarding options above, free services such as [WWWizer](http://wwwizer.com/) allow blind redirects and allow you to use a CNAME record to Platform.sh for `www.example.com` and an `A` record to their service at `example.com`, which will in turn send a redirect.
+If your preferred registrar/DNS provider doesn't support either custom records or the apex domain forwarding options above, free services such as [WWWizer](http://wwwizer.com/) allow blind redirects and allow you to use a CNAME record to Platform.sh for `www.example.com` and an `A` record to their service at `example.com`, which in turn sends a redirect.

 {{< note >}}
 If using a redirection service, you must ensure that `http://example.com/` redirects to `http://www.example.com/`, not to `https://www.example.com/`.
 (That is, the HTTP URL redirects to an HTTP URL, not to an HTTPS URL.)
-Platform.sh will automatically redirect that request to the HTTPS itself.
+Platform.sh automatically redirects that request to the HTTPS itself.
-Trying to change the protocol and domain in the same redirect will cause issues for Let's Encrypt and prevent the TLS certificate from being issued correctly.
+Trying to change the protocol and domain in the same redirect causes issues for Let's Encrypt and prevent the TLS certificate from being issued correctly.
 The extra redirect adds only a millisecond or two to the first page load only, and is imperceptible to most humans.
 {{< /note >}}

 ### (Alternate) Using A records

 If you absolutely can't use a DNS provider that supports aliases or a redirection service, it is possible to use `A` records with Platform.sh.
-They will result in a sub-optimal experience, however.
+They result in a sub-optimal experience.

 This process has a few limitations:

 * Should we ever need to change one of those IPs your configuration needs to be manually updated.
-Until it is some requests will be lost.
+Until it is some requests are lost.
 * Directly pointing at the edge routers bypasses their load-balancing functionality.
-Should one of them go offline for maintenance (as happens periodically for upgrades) approximately 1/3 of requests to your site will go to the offline router and be lost, making the site appear offline.
+Should one of them go offline for maintenance (as happens periodically for upgrades) about 1/3 of requests to your site goes to the offline router and be lost, making the site appear offline.

 {{< note theme=info title="none" >}}
 For that reason using A records is _strongly discouraged_ and should only be used as a last resort.